Parents sue McDonald’s after toddler suffers severe burn from Chicken McNugget

 On AirHits 105.3 San Antonio’s Hottest Music - San Antonio’s Hottest Music Logo

-More from Hits 105.3
+More from HITS 105.3

 mobile apps